-As a patient who has lived with the disease for over three years I spend quite a bit of time researching, designing, and implementing various things to make my life more productive.
+As a patient who has lived with the disease for over four years I spend quite a bit of time researching, designing, and implementing various things to make my life more productive.
 This is by no means a complete list but should provide a good resource for those going through the disease.
 As I find new things I will update them here.
 Feel free to add your own solutions and tips in the comments section at the bottom of the page.

 I can’t stress the importance of early eye tracking adoption enough.
 For those planning on living with the disease it’s inevitable and it’s much easier to learn when you still have use of your hands.
 My suggestion is hands down the Microsoft Surface with the Tobii PC Eye Mini.

 For text to speech with this setup I use a bare bones software called Balkabolka.

 For non technical folks the iSeries from Tobii may be a more convenient option and is very simple to use.

 You should discuss funding options with your speech therapist as it varies from state to state.
 Typically you can get this kind of equipment through Medicare, the VA, or Team Gleason.

 For that are unable to use eyegaze, Neuronode by Control Bionics is another option.

 Some people prefer a head mouse instead of eyegaze.
 It can also be used in conjunction with an eyegaze system for outdoor use, in general eyegaze doesn’t work outdoors.
 Using a head mouse does require some head and neck movement.
 Here are a few options I recommend.

 You will also need mounts for your device.
 I have my Microsoft Surface permanently attached to my power chair using the Dynavox mount.